giliard1984/camlin-technical-task/README.md

 This section aims to express the points that are either missing, or should be implemented, for this project to function better.

+* [ ] Make use of docker, so starting this project in a different machine should be smoother
 * [ ] Implement skeleton, so when loading the new data, we can see it in a more friendly way
 * [ ] Implement some unit tests